Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Rotational and trans-rotational symmetries

 \begin{definition} We call a vector field $X \in TM$ \textit{quasi-rotational (relative to the 3-axis)} if there exists a complex-valued 2-form $\sigma_+$ on $M$ of type $(1,1)$ with respect to the complex structure $I_3 \equiv I_0$ such that

 where, by definition, $\sigma_- = - \, \bar{\sigma}_+$. \end{definition}

 \begin{remark} This definition was considered by Korman in \cite{MR3625762}, albeit in a form requiring that $\sigma_+$ be of hyper $(1,1)$ type rather than just of simple $(1,1)$ type with respect to a single complex structure.
-We will see immediately that the less restrictive condition we consider here implies Korman's condition. \end{remark}
+We will see immediately that the less restrictive condition we consider here implies the one in \cite{MR3625762}. \end{remark}

-As the following example inspired by considerations in \cite{Lindstrom:2008gs} shows, \textit{locally} such vector fields always occur rather naturally on hyperk\"ahler manifolds.